-For a path that does not visit a zone more than once, the basic zone tariff and the zone tariff without double counting coincide.
-Hence, many examples and results from the basic zone tariff can be transferred to the zone tariff without double counting.
-However, in contrast to the case for the basic zone tariff, cheapest paths always exist for a zone tariff without double counting, even if the price function is decreasing, as we show in the following lemma.
+For a path that does not traverse a zone more than once, the basic zone tariff and the zone tariff with single counting coincide.
+Hence, many examples and results from the basic zone tariff can be transferred to the zone tariff with single counting.
+However, in contrast to the case for the basic zone tariff, cheapest paths always exist for a zone tariff with single counting, even if the price function is decreasing, as we show in the following lemma.

-\begin{lemma} For a zone tariff without double counting, there always exist cheapest paths. \end{lemma} \begin{proof} Let $x,y \in V$ be stations in the PTN.
-Since we do not double count zones, the number of visited zones of an $x$-$y$-path is bounded from above by the total number of zones ${\vert \cZ \vert \in \N_{\geq 1}}$ in the PTN.
+\begin{lemma} For a zone tariff with single counting, there always exist cheapest paths. \end{lemma} \begin{proof} Let $x,y \in V$ be stations in the PTN.
+Since we do not count zones multiple times, the number of traversed zones of an $x$-$y$-path is bounded from above by the total number of zones $\vert \cZ \vert \in \N_{\geq 1}$ in the PTN.
 Let~$M$ be the set of all prices that are possible for $x$-$y$-paths.
-We have ${M \subseteq \{ P(1),\ldots, P(\vert \cZ \vert) \}}$.
+We have $M \subseteq \{ P(1),\ldots, P(\vert \cZ \vert) \}$.
 Hence, $\vert M \vert < \infty$ and $M$ admits a minimum.
 Therefore, there exists a cheapest $x$-$y$-path. \end{proof}

 Due to practical relevance, we again focus on increasing price functions.